hannahmalm/pizza-rating/notes.md

     - The rating will be within the nested form
 14. Add appropriate error messages
     - Add a partial to the layouts view for create error views
+    - Added in a standard error boiler plate that is saying the number of errors and what the error was.